Wondercon and the Phenomenon of Popular Arts Conventions

 6. Mimicry is the most sincere form of flattery

 I couldn’t leave out a nod to all the cosplayers who strive to reproduce the look and the attitude of their favorite characters from movies, games, TV, and books.
 For a majority of these events, cosplay, that is, costuming as a favorite or created character, has been a major source of my enjoyment.
+Mimicking their costumes and signature style with custom dresses, best colored contacts, and shoes, it is the way of the cosplayers to play homage to their favorite characters.
 People have asked why I cosplay, and it’s really a chance at performance art, plus the challenge of putting together a believable costume.
+It’s also something I can take home with me too.
+Infact, there isn’t much that is better than cosplay in terms of the bedroom.

 Some costumes are instantly recognizable because they come from popular blockbusters.
 Others are so obscure only another niche follower will know who they are.
 Whether tossed together the night before the con or the result of months of painstaking, sartorial struggle, they are all a labor of love and pay homage to the creators and characters they admire.
 You don’t have to be original to be creative, and copying is a great form of self-expression.